Travel Tips (getting to Lewa)

 You will need a visa to enter Kenya.
 Visas can be obtained from the Kenyan Embassy in your country prior to flying and usual take five working days to process.
 Alternatively single entry visas can be purchased at immigration on arrival at the Jomo Kenyatta International airport in Nairobi.

-Visitors will need to show return tickets, a clean page on a passport valid at least three months beyond the date you intend leaving Kenya, and for a single entry, $25 US or £20 or 20 Euros.
+Visitors will need to show return tickets, a clean page on a passport valid at least three months beyond the date you intend leaving Kenya.

 Many international airlines fly to Nairobi daily from major destinations.
-There are regular flights from London on Virgin Atlantic, British Airways & Kenya Airways and from Amsterdam on KLM.
+There are regular flights from London on Virgin Atlantic, British Airways and Kenya Airways and from Amsterdam on KLM.

 Getting to Lewa